shellydar/data-for-saas-patterns/samples/data-lake-tenant-isolation/README.md

 Software companies can leverage data lakes to store and manage large volumes of structured and unstructured data from various sources.
 By consolidating data into a centralized repository, data lakes enable companies to analyze and extract insights from diverse data types, including application logs, sensor data, customer interactions, and more.
 This approach facilitates data-driven decision-making, improves operational efficiency, and fosters innovation by allowing companies to explore new business opportunities and develop data-driven products and services.
 Additionally, data lakes can serve as a foundation for implementing advanced analytics, machine learning, and artificial intelligence initiatives.

-In this sample we will create a Data Lake in S3, we will create Lake Formation permissions based on tags and allow the permissions to change based on the specific session.
+In this sample we will create a Data Lake with Lake Formation permissions based on tags and allow the permissions to change based on the specific session.
+We will add new tenants as LF_tags as the new tenant on-board, and read their data and only their data after they are authenticated via Cognito and their session is assigned with JWT token.

 # Resources